 Next place the other sheet of siding with door on the ledge and get them aligned properly.
 Nail it off in the same manner as the other.
 Now go inside and install a stud on each side of the door.
 You will have to cut this stud to length and notch it around the rafter.
 Notice we do not use bottom plates or top plates on the end walls.
 Before you install the door header, take a handsaw and finish cutting out the doors (the 4" sections of siding you did not cut when assembling the doors).
 Do not swing the doors open yet.
 Install the door header and let it drop down about half an inch below the top of the door.
 That way it will serve as a doorstop for the doors to close against.
-Go back outside and nail through the doorjambs into the studs you just installed.
-Take a hammer and knock the ledger off from under the doors and they will swing freely.
+Go back outside and nail through the doors and they will swing freely.